- University >

 - discussion

-The focus of the lecture series is the THM as part of the city of Gießen - yesterday, today and tomorrow.
+The focus of the lecture series is the THM as part of the city Gießen - yesterday, today and tomorrow.
 It takes place as part of the 50th anniversary of the Gießen Friedberg University of Applied Sciences / Technische Hochschule Mittelhessen .
-Vice-President Prof. Dirk Metzger will open the event and, together with representatives of the city of Gießen , will take up and discuss different facets of the cooperation.
+Vice President Prof. Dirk Metzger opens the event and, together with representatives of the city Gießen , will address and discuss different facets of the collaboration.

 Gerda Weigel-Greilich and Dr. Holger Hölscher, as a representative of the city of Gießen , will look back from their own perspective and experience and go into the role of THM in Gießen today.
 The focus should be on looking to the future: How will the role of THM in and cooperation with the city of Gießen develop?
 Which challenges, which future topics, which cooperations will determine the cooperation in the next few years?